lambdaJasonYang/demolibLean/README.md

 # How to use

-In make another directory for lean executbale
+In make another directory for lean executable

 ```bash
 cd ~